Genome Sequencing Core (GSC)

-- The Microfabrication and Microfluidics Core (MMC) makes resources and personnel available for the production of micro- and nano-scale devices to be used by project investigators for their studies.
+This core makes resources and personnel available for the production of micro- and nanoscale devices to be used by project investigators for their studies.
 Equipment and training are available to investigators for the fabrication of devices for biomedical, biophysical, and bioanalytical studies related to disease pathways.
 Research applications for such devices include clinical diagnostics, pharmaceutical analysis, single-cell analysis, imaging, sensing, and biophysical applications, and broader applications in engineering, physics, and chemistry.
 This core laboratory, established upon CMADP's inception in 2012 as the Microfabrication and Microfluidics Core, was renamed in 2020 to the KU Nanofabrication Facility to better reflect the core laboratory's current capabilities.